nd-dsp-lab/psmt-ffhe/README.md

 ./main
 ```

 You can pass cmdline arguments during runtime to change presets while running the program.
-For instance, to run the program with numItem = 23, lenData = 2, numPack = 1, numAgg = 32, alpha = 3 and interType = "CI", run:
+For instance, to run the program with numItem = 23, lenData = 2, numPack = 1, numAgg = 32, alpha = 3, interType = "CI" and allowIntersection = `true or false`, run:

 ```
-./main -numItem 23 -lenData 2 -numPack 1 -numAgg 32 -alpha 3 -interType CI
+./main -numItem 23 -lenData 2 -numPack 1 -numAgg 32 -alpha 3 -interType CI -allowIntersection 1
 ```

 ### Parameters of the code